The OSL Making of an Ironman

 I got off with a lesser sentence and had to wear a hard back brace for a couple months.
 I felt like a turtle.
 Kids teased me.
 That came to an end when I stepped to the school bully and dared him to punch me in the stomach, which he did, breaking his wrist.

-Three years later I sent a letter to Cleveland High School basketball coach Bobby Braswell, who had “a reputation as being a tough coach,” telling him I intended to join his city-championship team.
+Three years later I sent a letter to Cleveland High School basketball coach Bobby Braswell, who had “a reputation as being a tough coach,” telling him I was going to play on join his city-championship team.

 My great grandfather survived the Holocaust and got his daughters out of Germany.
-He loved paying taxes because: (a) he loved being American, and (b) it meant he had enough money to pay taxes.
-He said things like, “If you don’t have shoes, be glad you have feet.”
+He loved paying taxes, because: (a) he loved being American, and (b) paying taxes meant he had enough money to pay taxes.
+He said – and meant – things like, “If you don’t have shoes, be glad you have feet.”

 I wish my Opa could see how I took on challenges that made me stronger, how I drew inspiration from my ancestors and my mentors, and how I try to use everything in my own experience to help others.

-My heroes have always been people who overcome adversity and obstacles.
+My heroes have always been people who overcome adversity.
 Ten days before my tenth birthday the Pittsburgh Steelers played the Los Angeles Rams in Super Bowl XIV.
 Everyone was amped up about the star players and the Steelers winning their fourth championship.
-I didn’t care about any of that.
-I watched the players who proved everyone wrong just by showing up: Pittsburgh’s Rocky Bleier, who made it back to football after getting blown up in Vietnam, and LA’s Jack Youngblood, who played the game with a broken leg.
+I didn’t care about that.
+I wanted to see the players who proved everyone wrong just by showing up: Pittsburgh’s Rocky Bleier, who made it back to football after getting blown up in Vietnam, and LA’s Jack Youngblood, who played the game on a broken leg.

-I began to understand that my life is defined by the way I respond to it.
-My freshman year at UCLA I was bringing the ball up the Dykstra Hall court at full speed when I planted my foot to change directions.
-I caught my toe in the cracked asphalt, and my foot stayed straight while the rest of me turned 90 degrees to the right.
-I shattered all the bones and ligaments in my left knee.
-Everyone froze: the sound echoed off the dorm building like a rifle shot.
+My freshman year at UCLA I brought the ball up Dykstra Hall court at full speed.
+Near half court I planted my foot to change directions.
+I caught my toe in the cracked asphalt, at the same moment that my defender accidentally stepped on it.
+My foot stayed straight while the rest of me turned 90 degrees to the right.
+The sound echoed off a nearby dorm building like a rifle shot.
+Everyone froze.
+I had shattered the bones and tore the ligaments in my left knee.
 I got up slowly and limped what was left of my ACL to the medical center.
 Two hours later I reported for my graveyard shift as a security guard in a full leg brace.
+My walk-on basketball dream was over.
 A few weeks later I had the first of 11 knee surgeries.

-The week after I was cleared to get back to life, I was sitting in the back seat of my parents’ Oldsmobile on our way to celebrate with a rare dinner out.
+The week after I was cleared to lose the back brace and resume normal activity, I was sitting in the back seat of my parents’ Oldsmobile on our way to celebrate with a rare dinner out.
 My Dad slowed for a red light.
 There was a loud crash, broken glass everywhere, and I was suddenly doubled over, my head folded into my lap by the heavy, hairy stench of alcohol.
-A drunk Harley rider had failed to stop, rear-ended us, and launched himself through the back windshield onto my shoulders.
+A drunk biker had failed to stop, rear-ended us, and launched himself off his Harley, through the back windshield, and onto my shoulders.
 The police later reported that his Blood Alcohol Content was three times the legal limit.
 They estimated his speed was 45 mph on impact.

-in my thirties I was surfing Old Man’s in San Clemente when an actual old man barged into my wave and sliced my head open with the fin of his board.
+in my thirties I was surfing Old Man’s in San Clemente when an actual old man barged onto my wave, promptly wiped out, sent his board flying, and sliced my head open with the fin.

 TOMORROW IS PROMISED TO NO ONE